sluedecke/atom-diary/README.md

 ### Minor features

+* Ask user on the very first start whether he wants to use AsciiDoc or Markdown
+* Make navigating to settings an option in the packages menu (or add easy switching of markup language)
 * expand on ~/ and $HOME in baseDir configuration
 * Improve markup support by using file templates
 * watch for changes on diary files even when they are changed by atom outside atom-diary